Twitch Channel Points Ideas for Viewer Redemptions

 In certain games, there are many characters that can be selected.
 Games like League of Legends, DotA 2, Rainbow Six Siege, Apex Legends, and more all allow the selection of specific characters.
 Let your viewers redeem points to choose who you play (narrow down the list of selections if you need to).

 If you have a healthy collection of in game cosmetics, you can offer redemptions to let your viewers choose what your characters wear.
-If you don’t own a certain cosmetic, sometimes viewers may even gift them to you – but don’t count on this happening every time!
+If you don’t own a certain cosmetic, sometimes your community may even gift them to you – but don’t count on this happening every time!

 More Game Specific Point Redemptions